Nature-based solutions

 Ireland

-In 2023, Amazon donated €2.5 million in funding to The Nature Trust.
+In 2023, we donated €2.5 million in funding to The Nature Trust.
 The Nature Trust will use the donation to rehabilitate 500 hectares of degraded Atlantic blanket bog in the west of Ireland.
 The aim of the work is to restore a functioning peatland habitat by creating the conditions for bog-forming mosses to grow.
 Restoring peatlands will deliver a range of climate benefits through reduced carbon emissions, long-term carbon storage, and enhanced resilience to the impacts of climate change.

 Read more on Amazon News , opens in a new tab